SparrowZheyuan18/Geoguessr-Tryout-Project/README.md

 ## Automatic Playing Geoguessr Demo

 Before I found how to request Geoguessr game information, I developed a script to automatically play Geoguessr game, by manipulating the website.
-This script can be use to drive Language Models to play this game directly.
+In the future, this script could be used to drive Language Models to play this game directly.
 To try this out, simply run the following codes:

 ```python
 python -m utils.simulate_geoguessr